Germans have a saying: Alles hat ein Ende nur die Wurst hat zwei. (Everything has an ending, but the sausage has two).

 A long, thick pork herb sausage with a distinctive red color, this edible souvenir only costs €2.50.
 A proper Münsterwürste auf dem Münsterplatz is 35 centimeters (13.7 inches) and comes with or without (mit/ohne) onions (a contentious issue which method is correct) and adorned with mustard in a bun (weckle, in the local dialect).

 Where to Eat Lange Rote

-Market in Münsterplatz is the undisputed best place to get a Lange Rote.
+Market in Münsterplatz: The undisputed best place to get a Lange Rote.
 This market has served the people of Freiburg since 1120 and serves around 400 sausages a day.
 Look for Meier, Hauber, Hasslers or Uhl's.
 The stands closest to the entrance of the Münster are usually favored by tourists but to keep business fair, the stands rotate positions each month.
-What a very German concept.

 The idea of a sausage made of congealed blood may not sound appetizing, but considering the importance of sausage to German cuisine it's only a matter of time before you eat your way to this particular wurst.

 Known in different cultures as black pudding, boudin noir, botifarró, the German version is made by cooking pork blood with a filler (usually bread or oatmeal) until it's thick enough to congeal when cooled.

 Seasoned with salt, pepper, marjoram, thyme, allspice and ginger, it appears almost black.
 There is a touch of metallic to the flavor, but also a warm undertone of cinnamon.
 Where else can you order dish called tote oma (Dead Grandma)?